4

 1 Correct Answer

-Evaluates your capacity to hold and manipulate information in mind simultaneously-essential for complex reasoning, learning, academic achievement, and real-world problem-solving.
+Evaluates your capacity to hold and manipulate information in mind simultaneously, which matters for reasoning, learning, and multi-step problem solving.

 What We Measure: